 The COVID-19 pandemic had caught the world off-guard, forcing many of us to remain secure in our homes.
-Tens of thousands had succumbed to those deadly group of viruses.
+Tens of thousands had succumbed to those deadly groups of viruses.
 Millions were unemployed, and the global economy was chaotic.
 It felt like Lord Shiva was performing his Rudra Thadav, the dance of destruction!

 In such adverse situations that remind us of life’s vulnerability and uncertainty, nothing carries us through like our inner strength.
 For a devotee like me, my faith in the Divine Mother generates that internal strength.
 So, I decided to perform a Chaitra Navratri Devi Sadhana for inner and universal peace.
 Besides, as a Zen podcast said, “When you can’t go outside, go inside!”

 A Sadhana without challenges is like life without oxygen!
 My situation wasn’t any different.
-With all the COVID-19 restrictions, sourcing of the required ingredients appeared impossible.
+With all the COVID-19 restrictions, sourcing the required ingredients appeared impossible.
 Besides, I had some stringent fire safety regulations at my residence.
 Clueless, I felt dejected.
 And then I remembered something.
 In the Devi Bhagavatam, Maharishi Ved Vyas mentioned a Devi Sadhana to King Janamejaya.
 In that, he had said, “Those seeking liberation would benefit by performing the Devi Sadhana as Manasic.”

 Perhaps that’s what the Divine Mother had destined for me.
-Performing a Devi Sadhana as Manasic, visualizing the entire process in my mind!
+Performing a Devi Sadhana as Manasic, that is, visualizing the entire process in my mind!
 Keeping my purpose in view, I tramped along that route.
 Below are some of my observations from the same.

 - With a big drum-roll, doing a Manasic Devi Sadhana has marched its way into my super challenging endeavors list!
 It was so tiring that taking care of myself became imperative.
 I even experienced sporadic headaches.
 Keeping myself well-fed, hydrated, and getting sufficient sleep were non-negotiable essentials.
 To conserve energy, I also took a break from my workout sessions.